WordlessMeteor/LoL-DIY-Programs/README.md

 ----
 **This program set only supports study use or personal entertainment.
 Any commercial use is forbidden!**

-**Warning: Use Customized Programs 14 and 15 with extreme caution!
-Improper use will result in a permaban!**

 ----
 > Truth is: Anything can be converted into a 2D table.